Class Action Defense

 Represented a food services client in a putative FCRA action in which the plaintiff alleged that he received a credit card receipt that had the expiration date of his card printed on it.
 Negotiated an early, favorable settlement soon after litigation commenced.

 Have represented clients in threatened and filed TCPA class actions.
-Have settled all matters favorably, on individual basis, before any true litigation commenced.
+Have settled all matters favorably, on an individual basis, before any true litigation commenced.

 Represented a foreign client who received a CLRA letter alleging that their coconut eye cream was falsely advertised because it contained inappropriate drug/health claims.
 Responded on its behalf by pointing out that the label claims were cosmetic in nature and, therefore, appropriate.
 The putative plaintiff dropped the matter without filing suit.